shikhu51197/Travelopia-assign/README.md

 ⭕Setting explicit width and height for images to improve CLS.
 ⭕Asynchronous loading of non-critical JavaScript.
 ⭕Critical CSS is inlined for faster initial rendering.

+# Website Performance and Metrics
+The website was tested in Pagespeed Insights-https://pagespeed.web.dev/

 ---